archembaud/useful-aws-patterns/ec2-demo/README.md

-# SQS queue Demo
+# EC2 Demo

-Simple SQS queue, with a subscribed lambda and some local scripts to test.
+A simple implementation of an EC2 instance deployment solution where the instance shuts itself down after it is finished its work.

 Here is the idea:

-* Deploy the stack; it will contain the SQS queue, a dead letter queue (which is not used here, but is good to have ready) and a lambda subscribed to the queue
-* Send a message to the deployed SQS queue.
-(Note: a test script has been included for this)
-* When a message lands in the queue, the lambda subscribed to the queue will catch the event and fire, processing the event and its contents (i.e. the message).
-* You can confirm this has occured by looking in the cloudwatch logs.
+* Deploy the stack.
+After the instance is activated, it will execute the configure_run.sh script.
+* Codes will be pulled from an S3 bucket as part of the configuration; these codes make it possible to copy results to S3, and to shut the instance down.
+* The configuration script then creates fake results (test.txt), sends it to S3 and then shuts down the instance.

 **NOTE**: The instructions below assume you have succesfully set up your AWS credentials and config.